oracle-livelabs/goldengate/atp-streaming/create/create.md

 6. For Connection Details, select the Stream Pool.
 To select a Stream Pool in a different compartment, click **Change Compartment**.

-7. For Username, enter a username for the Stream Pool.
+7. For Username, enter a username for the Stream Pool, obtained in the Prerequisite task (Task 0) for this lab.

 8. For Password, enter the Auth Token copied in the Prerequisite task (Task 0) for this lab.